 The REIT is exposed to interest rate risk when funds are drawn under the Acquisition Facility, which has a floating rate of interest.
 An increase in interest rates would increase the interest cost of the REIT's Acquisition Facility and have an adverse effect on the REIT's comprehensive income and earnings per unit.
-Based on the outstanding balance of the Acquisition Facility and variable rate mortgages at September 30, 2011, a 1% increase or decrease in the Bank's prime rate would have an impact of \$97,000 on the REIT's annual interest expense (December 31, 2010 - no impact).
+Based on the outstanding balance of the Acquisition Facility and variable rate mortgages at December 31, 2011, a 1% increase or decrease in the Bank's prime rate would have an impact of \$97,000 on the REIT's annual interest expense (December 31, 2010 - no impact) for the year then ended.